 The U.N.
 Security Council on Monday expressed "grave concern at aggravation of tensions between Cambodia and Thailand" and said it was willing to hold an emergency meeting requested by Cambodia, but first wanted to wait for regional mediation efforts by the Indonesian foreign minister.

-An official Thai report said the two sides had agreed to a ceasefire on Saturday, but skirmishes continued afterward.
+An official Thai report said the two sides had agreed to a ceasefire on Saturday, but skirmishes continued after.

 The clashes stem from a longstanding conflict related to the 11th-century Preah Vihear temple.
 The building sits on a cliff in Cambodian territory, but the most accessible entrance to the site is on the Thai side.